robvanderleek/inquirer-textual/docs/index.md

 All terminal programs start small.
 Some stay small, and some become incredibly big.
-The goal of this Python library is to make user input simple for small programs, yet offer a smooth transition to a comprehensive UI library as your program grows.
+The goal of this Python library is to make user input simple for small programs, but also support a smooth transition to a comprehensive UI library as your program grows.

 This library is based on the sophisticated [Textual](https://textual.textualize.io/) TUI framework.